shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 ![Displayed content while in GPS controlled mode](https://raw.githubusercontent.com/Jace25/LUA-Taranis-Pixhawk/master/lua2.JPG)
 Displayed content while in GPS controlled mode

-## Flightcontroller Setup
+## Flightcontroller D port Setup
 1. Connect the Pixhawk with a RS232 TTL level converter (not need to be a FrSky, a cheaper one from Ebay also works fine (watch for correct specifications)) and connect RS232 TTL level converter with your Frysky Receiver
 2. Activate the FrSky D protocol in the parameters for the appropriate port

+## Flightcontroller S port Setup
+1. Connect the Pixhawk with a RS232 TTL level converter (not need to be a FrSky, a cheaper one from Ebay also works fine (watch for correct specifications)) and connect RS232 TTL level converter with your Frysky Receiver
+2. frysky spc cable, but its only one diode and you can soldering the diode direct to the RS 232 TTL converter
+3. Activate the FrSky S protocol in the parameters for the appropriate port

-## Taranis Setup (if OpenTx 2.1 or newer)
+## Taranis Setup OpenTx 2.1.2 or newer
-1. Make sure you have LUA-Scripting enabled
+1. Make sure you have LUA-Scripting enabled in companion
-2. If you dont have a folder "SCRIPTS", create it in your Sd's root
-3. Download the scripts folder from here
+2. Download the scripts folder from here and copy to the sd card root
-4. Copy the "BMP" Folder from the just downloaded "SCRIPTS" Folder to your Taranis "SCRIPTS" folder
-5. Create a new Folder inside the "SCRIPTS" folder, which is named "TELEMETRY"
-6. Copy the pixhawk.lua inside the "SCRIPTS/TELEMETRY" folder
-7. Start your Taranis, go into your desired Model Settings by shortpressing the Menu button
+3. Start your Taranis, go into your desired Model Settings by shortpressing the Menu button
-8. Navigate to the last Page by long pressing the page button
+4. Navigate to the last Page by long pressing the page button
-9. Discovery new Sensors
+5. Discovery new Sensors
-10. There will be a lot of sensors listed depending on your receiver (d8r, d4r, x8r etc)
+6. There will be a lot of sensors listed depending on your receiver (d8r, d4r, x8r etc)
-11. Now its your turn to name the sensors right, so the lua script can make use of them.
-Also, each sensor has to set to raw data.
+7. Now its your turn to name the sensors right if they dont automatic right especially Temp, so the lua script can make use of them.
 Naming is casesensitive!
+8. Set this lua script as Telemety screen.

 ### Sensor Setup
 * VFAS -> Lipo Voltage